7. Electronic Payments, Cheques and Credit Cards

 Approval of suppliers

-- The Finance Manager must approve proposals to pay suppliers in cash taking account of factors, including local business practice and any risks associated with handling cash.
+- The Finance Manager must approve proposals to pay suppliers in cash, including cheques endorsed to “pay cash” taking account of factors, including local business practice and any risks associated with handling cash.

-- The supplier’s SAP vendor master record should be updated to include the cash payment method.
+- The supplier’s SAP vendor master record should be updated to include the payment method (cash/cheque).

 Cash payment processing